forcepusher/com.bananaparty.arch/README.md

    	- Done!
 It didn't have to be as bloated as an entire framework, right?

 ### Common Misconceptions:
-- ScriptableObjects are not statics, it's just an asset reference.
-- You can create multiple instances of same type and it's prefectly usable in integration tests.
+- ScriptableObjects are not statics, it's an asset reference.
+You can create multiple instances of same type.
-- Again, Interfaces are fully supported for creating test mocks.
+- Interfaces are fully supported for creating test mocks for integration/unit tests.
+Made with trunk-based development in mind.